mrouvier/movMF/README.md

 ./bin/movmf_test data/vec mixture.txt
 ```

-The program indicate for a mixture model the log likelihood of each vector.
+Given a mixture model (mixture.txt) and a testing file (data/vec), the program caculate the log likelihood for each vector.